-Blood donation is giving some of your blood so that it can be used to help someone else.
-Donated blood helps people who have lost blood due to an injury or who have an illness such as cancer, anemia, sickle cell disease, or hemophilia.
+Blood donation means giving some of your blood so that it can be used to help someone else.
+Donated blood helps people who have lost blood in an injury.
+It also helps people who have an illness such as cancer, anemia, sickle cell disease, or hemophilia.

 Donated blood includes red blood cells and the other things that make up the blood, such as platelets and plasma.
 Blood that contains all the parts is called whole blood.

-About 400 mL (0.4 L) of blood is taken when you donate.
+When you donate whole blood, you give about 473 mL (1 pint).
 It takes about 10 minutes.
 The whole process—including answering questions and having a short examination—takes up to an hour.

-Donated blood is tested to make sure that it is safe to use.
+Donated blood is tested to make sure that it's safe to use.
 It's also checked for its type.
 This makes sure that the person who needs blood gets the right type.